 Western Downs Regional Council Partially implemented Western Downs Regional Council is implementing a whole-of-life costing model to highlight the impact on operational costs and overheads.
 This is not applied consistently at the service level.
 This action remains on council's External Audit Recommendations Register.
 Whitsunday Regional Council Partially implemented Whitsunday Regional Council assesses whole-of-life costs in some parts of the organisation.
 An asset management maturity project is underway, and a consistent decision-making framework has been drafted.
 Council has also implemented a revised prioritisation tool for the capital works program for 2022-23.

-Recommendation 6 accurate information of Councils could develop on the effectiver ocus on improving sustainability, consider whether they collect reliable and ness and efficiency of their services. e monitoring and reporting framework to support both internal management rts to their communities.
+All councils, especially those with a focus on improving sustainability, consider whether they collect reliable and accurate information on the effectiveness and efficiency of their services.

+Councils could develop a performance monitoring and reporting framework to support both internal management reporting to council and external reports to their communities.

 Entity Status Entity's self-assessment response or where necessary a summary Bundaberg Regional Council Partially implemented Bundaberg Regional Council is undertaking an internal audit of corporate planning and reporting.
 Council expects to source an integrated business planning system in 2023 to better link its information assets and improve data analytics and reporting.
 Longreach Regional Council Partially implemented Longreach Regional Council is incrementally improving management reporting.
 Council is planning to improve its information collection, analytical, and reporting functions in a way that is sustainable.
 Noosa Shire Council Not implemented Noosa Shire Council does not have a reporting framework to determine the effectiveness and efficiency of services.
 The corporate plan being developed in 2022-23 will provide the necessary KPIs to inform effectiveness measures.
 Existing service-level catalogues will be refined as part of the corporate planning process.
 Western Downs Regional Council Partially implemented Western Downs Regional Council collects data on customer satisfaction through formalised surveys and engagement.
 Council plans to review processes for expanding the data collection and managing reporting of the results.
 This action remains on council's External Audit Recommendations Register.
 Whitsunday Regional Council Partially implemented Whitsunday Regional Council reports its performance internally and externally in a consistent and transparent way.
 Council plans to develop a business intelligence reporting framework to guide the creation of internal dashboards.
 Council has identified significant opportunities to capture data across the organisation.

-Recommendation 7 benchmarks, and tool their services. ls that are scala t, Racing and Multicultural Affairs supports councils to develop models, ble for differently sized councils to allocate their corporate overheads to The department could facilitate the development riate, provide examples (templates), access to technical expertise and groups of councils.
+The Department of Local Government, Racing and Multicultural Affairs supports councils to develop models, benchmarks, and tools that are scalable for differently sized councils to allocate their corporate overheads to their services.

+The department could, where appropriate, provide examples (templates), access to technical expertise and facilitate the development of tools for groups of councils.

 Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government and Planning Partially implemented Department of State Development, Infrastructure, Local Government and Planning (DSDILGP), in consultation with Queensland Treasury Corporation, developed a financial reporting tool for trial by Wujal Wujal Aboriginal Shire Council, supported by a suite of policies.
 This is now being converted to a generic template for other councils.
 A local government knowledge centre was launched in July 2022, and will house online training, policy templates, and other materials.